Learn About Our Mission

 PTSD & Trauma TherapyTreat the Root Causes of Addiction

-Learn how the Family Medical Leave Act (FMLA) supports individuals in addiction treatment, offering job protection and time off for recovery without penalty.
+Discover how the Family Medical Leave Act (FMLA) helps people in addiction treatment.
+It provides job protection and allows time off for recovery without penalties.

 If you struggle with alcoholism, you may have trouble with your work engagement or punctuality.
 Substance misuse may result in an employee’s dismissal.
 However, if the FMLA protects them, they may maintain their jobs while still receiving the addiction treatment they need.

-Those who struggle with addiction may take advantage of the FMLA (Family Medical Leave Act).
+Those who struggle with addiction may take advantage of the (Family Medical Leave Act) FMLA for addiction treatment.
 The statute may safeguard some persons who wish to go to treatment but skip employment to participate.

-The Family Medical Leave Act allows eligible employees to take up to 3 months without pay to assist a family member or self-care after a severe illness.
-It can also be used to care for a new child or attend to the needs of a newly placed foster child.
-So FMLA may apply to those trying to receive addiction treatment.
+The Family Medical Leave Act lets eligible employees occupy up to 12 weeks of unpaid leave.
+You can use this time to help a family member or for self-care after a serious illness.
+You can also use it to care for a new child or attend to the needs of a newly placed foster child.
+So FMLA may apply to those trying to receive addiction treatment for their substance use disorder.

-Anything that hinders you from executing your job’s necessary tasks is considered a significant health issue.
-An in-patient stay or long-term therapy from a medical practitioner is required for this condition.
+Any obstacle that prevents you from executing or performing essential tasks at work constitutes a significant health issue.
+This condition requires an in-patient stay or long-term therapy from a medical practitioner.
 This covers a broad range of medical conditions, as one would expect.

 Psychological severe illnesses that the FMLA protects include the following: